The Xometry app works best with JavaScript enabled!

 PET bottles being produced in a blow molding machine.
 Image Credit: MOLPIX/Shutterstock.com

-Blow molding is an ancient technique that can be dated to at least the first century BCE in the form of Syrian glassblowing.
+Blow molding is a plastic hollow-part forming process used to make products with simpler designs and thin walls.
+It’s an ancient technique that first emerged in the form of glassblowing around 1700 BCE in Syria.
 Later refinements allowed glassblowers to create bottles.
 The more modern blow molding process matured in the 1930s when the first automatic blow molding machine was introduced by the Plax Corporation.

 Most modern blow molding deals with thermoplastics.
-A hollow plastic parison (also known as a preform) is placed at the mouth of a mold cavity and heated until properly malleable.
+The procedure, shown in the diagram below, involves a hollow plastic parison (also known as a preform) being placed at the mouth of a mold cavity and heated until properly malleable.
 Pressurized gas is then forced into the parison’s open end until it expands to match the mold cavity’s shape.
 The product then gets cooled and crystalized so it doesn’t deform while being removed from the mold.
-The end result is a hollow plastic vessel with thin walls.

 blow molding process